What are the dangers of drowsy driving

 - Getting a good night’s sleep.
 Most adults need 7-9 hours to maintain proper alertness.

-- Avoid driving during your body’s natural “down time” when you’d normally be sleeping.
+- Avoid driving during your body’s natural “downtime” when you’d usually be sleeping.

-- Plan to drive long trips with a companion.
+- Plan to drive long trips with a companion so you can alternate drivers on the trip.
 Passengers can help look for early warning signs of fatigue and can help share the driving.
 Passengers should stay awake to talk to the driver.

 - Sit up straight while driving; don’t slouch.
 Don’t stare straight ahead at all times; scan the road and nearby areas.